MicrosoftDocs/sql-docs/azure-sql/database/authentication-mfa-ssms-overview.md

     ![Screenshot of the Connect to Server dialog settings in S S M S, with all fields filled in.](./media/authentication-mfa-ssms-overview/2mfa-connect-to-server.png)

 3. Click **Connect**.
-4. When the **Sign in to your account** dialog box appears, it should be automatically populated with the **User name** you provided in step 2.
+4. When the **Sign in to your account** dialog box appears, it should be prepopulated with the **User name** you provided in step 2.
 No password is required if a user is part of a domain federated with Azure AD.

     ![Screenshot of the Sign in to your account dialog for Azure SQL Database and Data Warehouse. the account name is filled in.](./media/authentication-mfa-ssms-overview/3mfa-sign-in.png)